max-mapper/art-of-node/readme.md

 process that file
 ```

-If you were to naively turn this into pseudocode you would end up with this:
+If you were to turn this into pseudocode you would end up with this:

 ```
 var file = readFile()